vivekBharati81/Synchronization_Technique_in_OFDM/README.md

-# Synch_tech_OFDM
+# Synchronization techniques in OFDM
-In this project, i have implemented synchronization technique in  OFDM using python
+In this project, I have implemented a synchronization technique in  OFDM using python